Affiliate Disclosure: As an Amazon associate, I earn from qualifying purchases.

 Want an easy and cute Grinch item?
 Check out this DIY Grinch Christmas wine bottles tutorial to make your own painted wine bottles for Christmas!

 Hi Friends!!
 Ok, I promise this is my last Grinch post (well maybe, my fingers are crossed!).
 This is another easy Grinch decoration that would also make a fun gift or add to your DIY Christmas decorations.

-‘m showing you how to make Grinch Christmas wine bottles!
+I’m showing you how to make Grinch Christmas wine bottles!
 Super quick and easy and you really don’t need any cutting machine if you don’t have one.
-I’ll give you some tips on how to do it without.
+I’ll give you some tips on how to do it without one.

 Materials Needed for Painted Wine Bottles for Christmas